Beating Back Monday Morning Overwhelm

 I sat.
 I got up, moved away from all the reminders of things undone and sat quietly for two whole minutes.
 If you haven’t tried this when you are stressed, two minutes is a very long time.
 I sat and did nothing and realized how tense I actually was.
 (By the way, if you are thinking of trying my strategy, this is NOT a step that you can skip or “pretend” to do in your mind.
 I know how tempting it is, but I find that I really need to sit and do nothing for everything else to work.)

 Gratitude.
-I’ve blogged about this one before.
 I made a mental list of three things I am really, truly grateful for in my life.
 Once I have three I usually find I have five or six or more.
 This is a way of refocusing and creating a mind shift.
 Gratitude exercises have been found to increase happiness.
 I’ll take all I can get.

 Prioritize.
 Next I made a list—IN WRITING—of my three top do-able action items for the day.
 These are my priorities and my rule is that attending to my priorities, knocking these out, gets me a mental gold star.
 I’m not allowed to pile more on or “yes-but” these accomplishments by judging myself for other stuff I didn’t get to.
 When I know my priorities and have them written down, I almost always start to feel calmer, and that happened today.
 This list also helps me figure out where to dig in and where to go next if I get distracted.

 Music.
 That’s the final step.
 There isn’t much that will change my energy level, my mood, even my pace faster than great music.
-I put on some music that I love (today it was Counting Crows).
+I put on some music that I love.

 Thirty minutes later, I’m on track, feeling purposeful and clear, and I have a song stuck in my head.
 Plus I just wrote this blog post.